 - Multiple Sponsors: Some sponsors are reluctant to accept the entire responsibility for the club, however they are still interested in helping out.
 In this situation, it might be beneficial to seek out two sponsors: a primary sponsor whose name will be appended to the paperwork, and a secondary sponsor, who will assume responsibility when the first is unable to.
 Forging an agreement of this kind between two teachers helps both feel relieved of the time commitment to the club.
 However, it is better organizationally to have one sponsor if you can find one.
 So endeavor to find one who is willing to take the full sponsorship.

 As you look for a sponsor, the most important thing you need to ensure is that the teacher you ask understands the purpose of the group you are forming.
-Just keep in mind that the club is one in which ANYONE can come and learn about Islam…it is NOT exclusive.
+Just keep in mind that the club is one in which ANYONE can come and learn about Islam.
+It is NOT exclusive.

-Step 5: Forming the MSA
+Step 9: Form the MSA

 Now that you have your school’s approval, all the paperwork is in order, and you have a sponsor, you will now start forming your MSA: